maryrosecook/code-lauren/pages/moving-an-oval.md

 ## Moving an oval

 In the previous lesson, you did your first animation.
 But animating a shape is even more fun.
 Let's do that!
+Delete the code on the left.
 Type in this code:

 ```
 left-dist: 1